 Lastly, when designing your workflow, think about what success looks like if the workflow achieved its purpose.
 What questions do you need to be answered about your process?

-Add Nintex Hawkeye Beacons early in the design phase of your workflow to improve your process intelligence.
+Add Nintex Analytics Beacons early in the design phase of your workflow to improve your process intelligence.
 Are there process specific data you want to capture in your workflow?
 For example, for contract approvals, you might want to capture the amount, frequency of approvals, or number of rework for certain type of contracts.

 You can only optimize and improve the workflow when you understand and have clarity of what’s going on in the process.